Thomas Street (judge)

-Baron Sir Thomas Street, MP, KB, JP (1625 – 8 March 1696) was an English judge and politician who became a Baron of the Exchequer in 1681.
-He represented Worcester in the House of Commons between 1659 and 1679.
+Sir Thomas Street, MP, KB, JP (1625–1696) was an English politician and judge.
+He became a Baron of the Exchequer in 1681.
+He represented Worcester in the House of Commons from 1659 to 1679.
 In 1667, he became the Mayor of Worcester, as his father had been before him.
 In 1677, he became the Chief Justice of Brecknock, Glamorgan and Radnor.
 Following Monmouth's Rebellion in 1685, the Catholic King James II took to contravening the Test Act and began filling the military high-command with Catholics, leading to a confrontation with Parliament which took shape as the case of Godden v.
-Hales (1686), to be settled by the King's Bench where Sir Thomas was by then residing.
-Of the ten judges who composed the last King's Bench before the Glorious Revolution of 1688, Sir Thomas was the only one to rule against King James II's contravention of the Test Act in 1687, giving rise to his reputation and the Street family motto: Fideli Cum Fidelis ("Faithful Among the Faithless").
+Hales (1686), which was to be settled by the King's Bench.
+Of the ten judges who constituted the last King's Bench before the Glorious Revolution of 1688, Sir Thomas was the only one to rule against King James II's contravention of the Test Act in 1687.

 Biography

-Street was born in Worcester in 1625.
-His father George Street (1594-1643) was the Mayor of Worcester, his grandfather John Street (d.
+Street was born in Worcester, England in 1625.
+His father George Street (1594–1643) was the Mayor of Worcester, his grandfather John Street (d.
 1622) was an alderman of Worcester, and his great-grandfather Francis Streate (d.
-1607) was the Member of Parliament for Worcester.
-His father George was a cousin of the John Street (1584-1633) who in 1605 killed two of the Gunpowder Plot conspirators and was rewarded with a pension "for that extraordinary service performed in killing those two traitors, Piercie and Catesbie, with two bulletts at one shott out of his muskett."
+1607) was a Member of Parliament for Worcester.
+His father George was a cousin of John Street (1584–1633), who in 1605 killed two of the Gunpowder Plot conspirators and was rewarded with a pension "for that extraordinary service performed in killing those two traitors, Piercie and Catesbie, with two bulletts at one shott out of his muskett."
 Street matriculated at Lincoln College, Oxford on 22 April 1642, aged 16.
 He went on to enter Inner Temple in November 1646 and was called to the Bar on 24 November 1653.
 He was a member of the Oxford Circuit.
 He had his children by Lady Penelope Berkeley before dying in 1696, aged 70.